KyleTelfer/Physics_with_Perceptual_Containers/ROADMAP.md

   - Expand on how observer-dependence applies to specific physics concepts.

 ### Physics Concepts
-- **Status**: Worded translations of known physics concepts (e.g., mechanics, electromagnetism, quantum mechanics) have been reinterpreted through the Volume Interaction Framework.
+- **Status**: Worded translations of known physics concepts (e.g., mechanics, electromagnetism, quantum mechanics) have been reinterpreted through the container Interaction Framework.
 - **Known Gaps**:
   - Add mathematical resolutions for each concept in the `src` directory.
-  - Include more examples of volume interactions in specific physics problems.
+  - Include more examples of container interactions in specific physics problems.

 ### Facility and Machine Concepts
 - **Status**: Workflow notation for facilities and machines has been established, with an example waste facility provided.